ScriptHUBofficial/PAY_OR_DIE/README.md

 ## WARNİNG ##
-This is a fun program, don't use it for malicious purposes.
+##This is a fun program, don't use it for malicious purposes. :D ##

 ## PAY OR DİE ##